kylecorry31/Trail-Sense/README.md

 # Survive
- An Android app designed to be used in survival situtations (assuming Internet connection is unavailable).
+ An Android app designed to be used in survival situations (assuming Internet connection is unavailable).

 ## Features
 * Compass / GPS